thorek/gama/libs/doc/attribute-configuration.md

 ### Example

-Let's assume we do not want to allow a client to filter cars by their brand, only by its other attributes (mileage or color).
-We will set the filter for `brand` to `false`.
-Notice how the `brand` is no longer part of the `CarFilter` type.
+Let's assume we do not want to allow a client to filter _cars_ by their "brand", only by its other attributes ("mileage" or "color").
+We will set the filter for "brand" to `false`.
+Notice how the "brand" is no longer part of the `CarFilter` type.

 <table width="100%" style="font-size: 0.9em">
 <tr valign="top">